ibrokemycomputer/cook-seed/README.md

 &nbsp;

+## Config Options

+The build process has built-in, default-configuration settings it uses to know where to build the deployable 'production' site code, where to find the source files, etc.

+These are user-configurable via the config file: `/config/main.js`.
+For more information on how to modify config values, see the [Configuration Readme](/config/README.md) in the config directory.

+&nbsp;

 ## Deployment

 The result of `npm run build` (and its environment variants) creates a static website (by default `/dist`).